snakethebigboss/CSE-106-Webapp/README.md

 Server will run on local host port 5000
 If you want to enter the admin page just type in /admin in your web browser's URL after 5000 when running

+Will allow you to see all the data to help get past the login page